Tripitaka Koreana: Evaluation and significance

 The Tripiṭaka Koreana is the 32nd National Treasure of South Korea, and Haeinsa, the depository for the Tripiṭaka Koreana, has been designated as a UNESCO World Heritage Site.
 The UNESCO committee describes the Tripiṭaka Koreana as "one of the most important and most complete corpus of Buddhist doctrinal texts in the world".
 Not only is the work invaluable, it is also aesthetically valuable and shows a high quality of workmanship.
 Currently, the Palman Daejanggyeong is one of the three woodblocks in the world that are registered on UNESCO.

 The Tripiṭaka Koreana is stored in Haeinsa temple.
 While most of the wood blocks have remained in pristine condition for more than 750 years, a few were damaged when a new depository was built in the early 1970s (by the Park Chung Hee regime) and few blocks were transplanted to the new building on a trial basis.
 Those blocks were damaged almost immediately.
 They were subsequently moved back to their initial spots and the new building was shut down.
 That building is now the 'Zen Center'.
 Currently there are ongoing debates as to the quality of the current storage area.

-The historical value of the Tripiṭaka Koreana comes from the fact that it is the most complete and accurate extant collection of Buddhist treatises, laws, and scriptures.
+The historical value of the Tripiṭaka Koreana comes in part from the fact it is comprehensive: it is used as a compilation of the Chinse Buddhist Canon.
 It is a popular misconception that the Tripitaka Koreana does not contain a single error; a survey found that the text does indeed have missing characters and errors.
 The compilers of the Korean version incorporated older Northern Song Chinese, Khitan, and Goryeo versions, and added content written by respected Korean monks.
 Contemporary scholars are able to conduct research about the older Chinese and Khitan versions of the Tripiṭaka using the Korean version.
 The quality of the wood blocks is attributed to the National Preceptor Sugi, the Buddhist monk in charge of the project, who carefully checked the Korean version for errors.
 Upon completing the Tripiṭaka Koreana, Sugi published 30 volumes of Additional Records which recorded errors, redundancies, and omissions he found during his comparisons of the different versions of the Tripiṭaka.
 Because of the relative completion of the Korea edition of the Chinese Buddhist Tripitaka, the Japanese Taisho edition of the Tripiṭaka was said also to have been based on the Korean edition.
 Some of the Tripiṭaka Koreana's texts were even used in the Chinese edition of Zhonghua dazangjing which was based on the Jin edition which in turn was a sister edition sent to Korea.